evgenius33/Extended-LSPD/README.md

 ## Installation

  1. Add the `phxlspd` and `lspdloader` folders to your FiveM resources directory
- 2. Edit your server.cfg and add `start phxlsmc`, `start lspdloader`
+ 2. Edit your server.cfg and add `start phxlspd`, `start lspdloader`